Here you'll find information about my extensive media work. For examples please view my showreel>

 A series aimed at teenagers which allowed teenagers to ‘try out’ different sets of friends in order to teach them something about themselves and their social networks and how things can change.

-Co-presenter and psychologist, The Farm of Fussy Eaters (UKTV Style)
+Presenter and psychologist, The Farm of Fussy Eaters (UKTV)

 A series focusing on individuals with oddly constrained and unhealthy food choices.
 My role was to understand where the various attitudes to food came from and how they could be modified.